Ahmad Sadali: Works

 The National Gallery of Indonesia describes Sadali's style as follows:

 "As a pure abstract painter, Sadali has indeed been separated from the representation of natural forms.
 However, in visual language all the forms presented by the artist can be read with various levels of interpretation.
 In the age of existing civilization, humans have been awakened unconsciously by signs that can universally evoke a certain spirit.
 Bold colors, dots and holes, and strokes on the plane can recall images of mystery, antiquity, and mortality.
 Triangular sign, pyramid construction gives the image of religiosity.
 Furthermore, molten gold and calligraphy strokes of the Koran can radiate Islamic spirituality.
 All of these signs are present in Sadali's painting, so the expression that appears is the crystallization of contemplation of religious values, mystery, and death."

 Among his notable students were Farida Srihadi, Srihadi Soedarsono and Umi Dachlan.

-Ahmad Sadali is one of Indonesia's leading painters, and his paintings are displayed in the collections of the National Gallery Singapore and the National Gallery of Indonesia, Jakarta.
+Ahmad Sadali was one of Indonesia's leading painters, and his paintings are displayed in the collections of the National Gallery Singapore and the National Gallery of Indonesia, Jakarta.

 Sadali continued to develop new ideas in his work, especially after his return from the United States.
 The tendency of abstract and Islamic calligraphy is getting stronger coloring his works.
 He became known as a painter with religious calligraphy nuances, including the logo for the Islamic Student Association and the PU (now Ministry of PUPR) logo.

 Sadali was quite productive working in various forms, including sketches, graphics, sculptures, interiors and murals.
 He has worked on a number of monumental works, including wall paintings at the MPR/DPR and Hilton Hotels, Jakarta, and supergraphics at the Pusri Recreational Park, Palembang: